michal2229/dft-wiener-deconvolution-with-psf/README.md

 This code performs Wiener deconvolution in order to inverse the impact of image focus blur or motion blur.
 In order to do that OpenCV and NumPy is used.

+The code was changed so it can now use custom PSF loaded from image file (specified in command line).

 ### Examples ###

 Focus blur reduction: